GoogleCloudPlatform/generative-ai/gemini/sample-apps/gemini-streamlit-cloudrun/README.md

 > NOTE: **Before you move forward, ensure that you have followed the instructions in [SETUP.md](../SETUP.md).**
 > Additionally, ensure that you have cloned this repository and you are currently in the `gemini-streamlit-cloudrun` folder.
 This should be your active working directory for the rest of the commands.

-To run the Streamlit Application locally (on cloud shell), we need to perform the following steps:
+To run the Streamlit Application locally (on Cloud Shell), we need to perform the following steps:

 1. Setup the Python virtual environment and install the dependencies: